 First off, I don’t intend to make this site into A Weighty and Momentous Destination, or anything like that.
 This isn’t me rejoining the blogosphere to weigh in on animal rights, politics, or any ongoing theme.
 I may occasionally add new thoughts onto the old blog to free them up from the confines of Facebook or some other members-only site, or just because.
-It may good to have someplace more public than a place like Facebook or even Twitter just to public something I’d like to share, but they may not always be thoughts related to animal rights or veganism, and this isn’t a commitment to posting on some schedule.
+They may not always be thoughts related to animal rights or veganism, and this isn’t a commitment to posting on some schedule.
 There won’t be much in the way of fresh content.
 If you do subscribe to the blog, you will of course be notified whenever it is updated.
 Meantime, here is a brief rundown on what you’ll find here:

 2. Short Story: Harrison’s Worth.
-I wrote this in 2013, initially sparked by a call for entries for animal-related writing.
+I cranked this out in 2013, initially sparked by a call for entries for animal-related writing.
 I’ve decided to share it here so that it would be available to anyone from just about anywhere, as I don’t see the benefit of having it trapped in a book or even an e-book.
 It’s short enough to easily read off the web on a computer, tablet, or even a phone.
-Let me know what you think.
-Maybe I’ll do this with more stories in the future.
-I wrote another one a few years ago that isn’t quite as developed, and is perhaps a bit goofy, but maybe I could post it here, too, if the response to Harrison’s Worth is positive.
+It’s only a first solid reading draft, so let me know what you think.

 4. I have provided a couple of Very Important FAQs for both non-vegans and vegans.
 Take a look.
-They are repurposed from bostonvegan.org, but if you haven’t read them, you should.
+They are repurposed from internationalvegan.org, but if you haven’t read them, you should.

 Finally, I know you don’t want to bookmark this site.
 I wouldn’t, either.
 I almost never look at a bookmark after I’ve created it.
 Do you?
 You may have also given up on RSS (I’m still hanging in there).
 But if you’re interested in staying in touch, in a more modern way, I’ve set the blog to cross-post entries to Facebook and Twitter.
 Any other content is not likely to change.
 If I add important menu items, I’ll try to remember to say something about it.